RAA Rewards ad

 Those of us who were around in the 1970s will recall hearing the strains of La Cucaracha blasting from the horns of muscle cars.

-The drivers of hotted-up Holdens, Falcons and Valiants would announce their arrival by playing the intro to a tune that recounts the struggles of a Mexican cockroach.
+The drivers of hotted-up Holdens, Falcons and Valiants would announce their arrival by playing a tune that recounts the struggles of a Mexican cockroach.

 But is it legal to change a car’s factory-fitted horn?
 According to Australian Vehicle Standards Rules, a vehicle must not be fitted with a device that sounds like a siren, bell, exhaust whistle, compression whistle or repeater horn.